A Roof Over Your Head -Know the Latest in Roofing Options

 One Home, Different Roof Styles

-Homes often have one type of roof for the entire structure, but there is an added benefit to mixing roofing components.
+According to Vista CA roofing homes often have one type of roof for the entire structure, but there is an added benefit to mixing roofing components.
 Depending upon the slope of the roof, certain materials work better than others.
 For example, older homes often have a shingled roof, and a porch covered with tin.
 Shingles do not effectively shed water unless they have the proper slope.
 Otherwise, a metal roof is a better option.

 Sentry’s Kirk Fritz adds, “Mixing roofing components is often done for appearance.
 It is a nice feature on new homes today.”
 For example, copper may be too expensive to use for an entire roof, but it can be used over a porch or on dormers as both a roof and a decorative element.